Episode #409 (Originally aired 11/04/16)

 But when you denounce the politicians, what happened in this election, and I think Governor Granholm will agree with this, that the way normally people like Donald Trump are kept from power in democracies is there is actually a network of professionals who want to win elections, who want to form coalitions, who have limited goals.

+That's what they said in Germany.
 Do you know that Hitler was elected?
+Hitler was elected.

-I know a bit about this.
+I didn't know a bit about this.
+Okay.

+And three months after he was elected, what did he do?
 He burned the Reichstag to create an emergency where he needed more powers.

 Don't you think that they would have that in their mind?

-I don't want to be pedantic about the victory of Germany, but he won
+I don't want to be pedantic about the fact that they're the first

-In fact, his vote had dropped from the previous round.
+barely a third of the vote.
+In fact, in fact, his vote had dropped from the previous round.

+Oh, I felt so much better.
 But no, the point is, what failed?
+What failed?

 With the institutions of the state and the institution of politics.
+And

 They're frightened right now.

 But they are also disempowered and discredited, and their work is important.
+It needs to be done.

 Why aren't they standing up?

-Why are they an accomplices?
+Why are they accomplices?

-They're leaving in the institution.
+They believe in the institution.

-Do you think that Paul Ryan, at 3 in the morning, when he's talking to his wife actually believes that Donald Trump should be the president of the United States?
+Do you think that Paul Ryan, at 3 in the morning when he's talking to his wife, actually believes that Donald Trump should be the president of the United States?
+You know he doesn't.

 Have you ever seen anyone look more unhappy than Paul Ryan?
+But

-Well, all of them.
+all of them.

-Why are they encouraging this to happen, this takedown of democracy that got them elected, but they're working at it?
+So why are they watching this happen?
+Why are they encouraging this to happen, this takedown of democracy that got them elected because they're working at it?
+We are unraveling at a very quick pace.

-There is a senator, Ron Johnson, you know, this guy from Wisconsin.
+There is a senator, Ron Johnson, you know this guy from Wisconsin,

-Talks about impeaching Hillary.
+talks about impeaching Hillary.

-I made a joke last week that she's going to testify in a ball gown
+I made a joke last week that she's going to testify in a ball gown, you know, at the night of the inauguration.

 That's what they really want to do.
+Talking about impeaching her.

 She hadn't been elected yet.